Quantum Error Propagation: Introduction

 \subsection{Hypotheses}

-Our two hypotheses are: \begin{description} \item[H1] The propagation of data errors - discrepancies of the Euler angles \cite{tilma2002generalized} of qubits on the Bloch sphere \cite{wie2020two} - is limited and therefore cannot grow indefinitely. \item[H2] Periodically, errors increase and decrease back to zero.
-This periodic behavior becomes more complicated the more and the stronger Euler angles are biased by an error. \end{description}
+Our two hypotheses are: \begin{description} \item[H1] The propagation of data errors -- discrepancies of the Euler angles \cite{tilma2002generalized} of qubits on the Bloch sphere \cite{wie2020two} -- is limited and therefore cannot grow indefinitely. \item[H2] Periodically, errors increase and decrease back to zero.
+This periodic behaviour becomes more complicated the more and the stronger Euler angles are biased by an error. \end{description}

-While these hypotheses may seem almost obvious, the following question is more difficult to answer: \begin{description} \item[Q] How can the periodic nature of error growth and decline be described mathematically (ideally in closed form) in order to allow for quantifying effects of data poisoning in QML? \end{description}
+While these hypotheses may seem almost obvious, the following question is more difficult to answer: \begin{description} \item[Q] How can the periodic nature of error growth and decline be described mathematically (ideally in closed form) in order to allow for quantifying the effects of data poisoning in QML? \end{description} Observing the above fact, we developed a new hypothesis to evaluate whether this property will be preserved in a quantum circuit, such as the ZZFeatureMap used in QSVM, as described below to evaluate the robustness of quantum machine learning (QML) against poisoning attacks.